Hasse principles for higher-dimensional fields

-\textbf{Theorem 3.8} Let $K$ be a global field, let $\ell$ be a prime invertible in $K$, and let $F$ be a function field in $d$ variables over $K$, $d>0$, such that $K$ is separably closed in $F$.
+\textbf{Theorem 3.8} Let $K$ be a global field, let $n \in \mathbb N$ be invertible in $K$, and let $F$ be a function field in $d$ variables over $K$, $d>0$, such that $K$ is separably closed in $F$.
 For every place $v$ of $K$ let $K_{(v)}$ be the Henselization of $K$ at $v$, and let $F_{(v)}= FK_{(v)}$ be the corresponding function field over $K_{(v)}$.
+Then the restriction maps induce an isomorphism